-The maximum number of credit hours to receive financial aid as a Doctor of Chiropractic Degree student is 365 attempted credit hours.
+The maximum number of enrollment periods to receive financial aid as a Doctor of Chiropractic Degree student is 15.

 The maximum number of credit hours to receive financial aid as a Doctorate of Health Professions Education Degree student is 90 attempted credit hours.
 DHPE students must finish coursework within seven calendar years from the date of initial enrollment.